faenrandir/a_careful_examination/documents/truth_claim_summaries/five_key_facts.md

 Nearly all LDS scholars acknowledge that Joseph Smith was married to [at least 33 wives](https://josephsmithspolygamy.org/wordpress/plural-wives-overview/), 11 of whom were already [legally married to other men](https://web.archive.org/web/20190809194809/https://www.fairmormon.org/answers/Joseph_Smith/Polygamy/Polyandry/Why_would_Joseph_Smith_be_sealed_to_other_men%27s_wives#Question:_Was_Joseph_Smith_married_or_sealed_to_women_who_were_already_married_to_other_living_men.3F).
 The manner in which Joseph Smith practiced and spoke about polygamy was deceptive[^deception] and at least some of his proposals would likely be viewed as involving undue influence according to modern ethical standards.[^undueinfluence]

-In [a recent interview](http://www.mormonstudiespodcast.org/005-brian-laura-hales-polygamy-and-polyandry/), the most faithful LDS apologists on polygamy recounted the feelings of reviewers of their recent book on the topic: "At the end of the book [the book reviewer] didn't get a warm fuzzy feeling and that's not really something we think we can deliver with this topic."

 * [According to Brian Hales](https://web.archive.org/web/20191030232021/http://josephsmithspolygamy.org:80/plural-wives-overview/fanny-alger/), Joseph's first polygamous relationship (with the teenage maid, Fanny Alger) was viewed as adulterous by his first wife, Emma, and close friend Oliver Cowdery.
 * After the death of the Walker family's mother, Joseph Smith volunteered to act as foster parent to the four oldest Walker children, [encouraging the father to leave on a two year mission to the eastern states](http://www.wivesofjosephsmith.org/23-LucyWalker.htm).
 While the father was away, [he married the 17 year old, Lucy](http://josephsmithspolygamy.org/plural-wives-overview/lucy-walker/).
 * Joseph [frequently misled others about practicing polygamy]({{ "/joseph-smith-polygamy-denials/" | relative_url }}).